 A: Sadly not!

 Whilst we hope that nothing prevents you from taking your holiday/break with us, but should it we would hate for you to be out of pocket and as you will see from our cancellation policy above if you are unable to take your holiday (with the exception of Government mandated national or tier lockdowns to do with the Covid 19 pandemic) then you will be fully responsible for the cost of your holiday.
+Please understand that even should you wish to just defer your holiday to a later date this causes considerable admin and re-marketing costs for us and we simply can not afford to absorb these costs ourselves.

 It is your responsibility to check that your insurance cover is adequate and provides for such risks as illness, accident and the provision for bad weather in particular snow.